 How To Find Work in Greece

-Before you start packing your bags and kissing your mum or sweetheart goodbye, realize this - seeking for work in Greece, requires a lot more than perseverance and a translated Greek CV, it needs thorough preparation.
+Before you start packing your bags and kissing your mum or sweetheart goodbye, realize this - seeking for work in Greece, requires a lot more than perseverance and a translated Greece CV with Greece cover letter - it needs thorough preparation.

-Applying for work in Greece has changed considerably over the past few years, thanks to mass CV distribution services, online recruitment databases and opportunities to email work search applications.
+Applying for work in Greece has changed considerably over the past few years, thanks to mass CV distribution, online recruitment databases and opportunities to email work search applications.

 When applying for work in Greece, you may use either Greek or English language, depending on the company and your fluency.
 Foreign work seekers are expected to have at least a basic understanding of Greek language because knowledge of modern Greek is consider necessary to cope with daily office life and life outside work.

 On the other hand, in the IT sector for example, there is a fair chance of finding work when you are capable of just speaking English.
 Many Greeks speak and understand English.
 English is accepted in business.
 Not speaking Greek will not necessarily hurt you.

 Many people believe that having studied the Greek language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss in a language that is not your native tongue could prove a lot more difficult than you might expect.